-For the fiscal year ended December 31, 2021

-OR ☐ TRANSITION REPORT PURSUANT T TO SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For the t transition period from to Commission file number 001-40117 EEDOM ACQUISITION I CORP Name of Registrant as Specified in Its Char Cayman Islands N/A (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification Number) (14 Wall Street, 20th Floor New York, New York 10005 (Address of Principal Executive Offices) (Regist trant's telephone number, including area co ode) Securities s registered pursuant to Section 12(b) of the e Act: Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Class A ordinary shares, par value \$0.0001 per share FACT The New York Stock Exchange Redeemable warrants, each whole warrant exercisable for one Class A ordinary share at an exercise price of \$11.50 FACT WS The New York Stock Exchange Units, each consisting of one Class A ordinary share and one-fourth of one redeemable warrant FACT.U The New York Stock Exchange Securities s registered pursuant to Section 12(g) of the e Act: None ndicate by check mark if the registrant is a well-known se asoned issuer, as defined in Rule 405 of the e Securities Act.
-Yes □ No ⊠ ndicate by check mark if the registrant is not required to f ile reports pursuant to Section 13 or Sectio n 15(d) of the Act.
-Yes \square No \boxtimes ndicate by check mark whether the Registrant (1) has filed during the preceding 12 months (or for such shorter period equirements for the past 90 days Yes \boxtimes No \square ndicate by check mark whether the Registrant has submitt Regulation S-T (§ 232.405 of this chapter) during the precedes \boxtimes No \square Indicate by check mark whether the Registrant is a large accompany growth company.
-See the definitions of "large accompany" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Non-accelerated filer ⊠ S Accelerated filer □ Smaller reporting company ⊠ Emerging growth company ⊠ f an emerging growth company, indicate by check mark if or revised financial accounting standards provided pursuar issued its audit report. \Box
+For the fiscal year ended De cember 31, 2022 OR ☐ TRANSITION REPORT PURS SUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE AC CT OF 1934 For the transition period from to .
+Commission file number er 001-40117 F REEDOM ACQUISI (Exact Name of Registrant as Sp Cayman Islands N/A (State or Other Jurisdiction Incorporation or Organizati (I.R.S.
+Employer Identification Number) 14 Wall Street, 20t New York, New 10005 (Address of Principal Exe 1 212-618-17 (Registrant's telephone number, York cutive Offices) 98 Securities registered pursuant to So ection 12(b) of the Act: Title of Each Class Trading Sym Class A ordinary shares, par value \$0.0001 per s Redeemable warrants, each whole warrant exercisable for one Class A ordinary share at a exercise price of \$11.50 FACT W The New York The New York Stock Exchange Stock Exchange Units, each consisting of one Class A ordinary sl and one-fourth of one redeemable warrant nare FACT.U The New York Stock Exchange Securities registered pursuant to Sone ection 12(g) of the Act: Indicate by check mark if the registrant is a well- known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \square No \boxtimes] Indicate by check mark if the registrant is not rec uired to file reports pursuant to Se ction 13 or Section 15(d) of the Act.
+Yes \Box No o 🗵 Indicate by check mark whether the Registrant (1 during the preceding 12 months (or for such shor requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the Registrant has Regulation S-T (§ 232.405 of this chapter) during Yes \boxtimes No \square Indicate by check mark whether the Registrant is emerging growth company.
+See the definitions of company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Non-accelerated filer □ ⊠ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company indicate by ched rk mark if the registrant has elected not to use the extended transition period for co mplying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box